 You can never go wrong with Roasted Tomatoes with Olive Oil.
-This simple recipe has just two main ingredients: olive oil and tomatoes.
+This simple recipe has just two main ingredients – olive oil and tomatoes – and I make it at least once a week.
 It is a fantastic appetizer or snack, but if you have a loaf of good bread and some cheese laying around, you might find yourself eating it for dinner instead.
-It is also just about the easiest way to transform tomatoes from something good into something amazing.
+It is also just about the easiest way to transform tomatoes from something good into something amazing!

 Summer Tomato Gratin is a similar take on the basic roasted tomatoes, except these tomatoes are topped with a garlic Parmesan topping that allows this dish to stand on its own as a side or main dish – and makes it downright addictive.
 If you have multi-colored tomatoes, you dish will have an exceptionally festive look.